-Five Steps to Certified for Sport® Certification
+What Does It Take to Be Certified for Sport®

-Manufacturers that pursue certification undergo product testing for 270+ banned substances, label content confirmation, a formulation and label review, production facility and supplier inspections, and ongoing monitoring in line with prohibited substance lists of the NFL and MLB as well as NSF Annex C.
+Manufacturers that pursue certification undergo product testing for 280 banned substances, label content confirmation, a formulation and label review, production facility and supplier inspections, and ongoing monitoring in line with prohibited substance lists of the NFL and MLB as well as NSF Annex C.

 Companies that pursue certification to Certified for Sport® go through these steps:

-- Sourcing and traceability procedures
+- Review of sourcing and traceability procedures

-- Toxicology Review
+- Review of internal SOPs

-- Annual Laboratory Testing/Analysis
+Annual Laboratory Testing/Analysis

 - Label content verification